artmenlope/matplotlib-fill_between-in-3D/README.md

 ### Example 2

-This second example shows how the `fill_between_3d` function fills the area between two arbitrary lines laying in the 3d space.
+This second and simpler example shows how the `fill_between_3d` function fills the area between two arbitrary lines laying in the 3d space.

 ```python
 x = np.linspace(-1,1,100)